greenspaceexplorer/Sparse3dGrid/README.md

-# TSparseGrid3D
+# TOctreeLookup

-A 3-dimensional grid class for ROOT.
+A 3-dimensional lookup tree for vector fields implemented in ROOT.